Sacred natural site: A brief history in conservation

 Following a seminal workshop organized by UNESCO in 1998, international conservation organisations like WWF and IUCN, working with indigenous groups and networks such as the Rigoberta Menchu Tum Foundation, started to explore ways to integrate sacred natural sites in their conservation work.
 A number of international events and colloquy followed, and case studies and scientific and practitioner articles started to appear in books and journals.

 In the context of academic study and development of sacred natural sites, the concept of free prior, informed consent (FPIC) has emerged as a standard for engaging with the relevant indigenous people and local communities.
 For many custodians of sacred natural sites, secrecy is of the utmost importance and may warrant serious consideration and respect.
 At the same time it needs to be recognised that research and inventory can be powerful tools for the communication and conservation of sacred natural sites.

 In 2003, IUCN's Specialist Group on the Cultural and Spiritual Values of Protected Areas (CSVPA) and UNESCO started work on guidelines for the management of sacred natural sites.
 This Group has advanced a significant amount of work on sacred natural sites, including through specific projects such as the Delos Initiative.
 Among international conservation NGOs, The Nature Conservancy has developed a planning tool for the conservation of sacred sites and cultural heritage in protected areas and tested it across countries in Central America such as Honduras, El Salvador, Mexico and Guatemala.
 WWF studied sacred sites in one hundred protected areas.
-The intergovernmental organisation ICIMOD developed a framework to systematically assess the cultural ecosystem services of sacred natural sites, so as to facilitate their inclusion in formal conservation planning in the countries with the mountainous Himalaya and Hindu Kush regions.
+ICIMOD developed a framework to systematically assess the cultural ecosystem services of sacred natural sites, so as to facilitate their inclusion in formal conservation planning in the countries with the mountainous Himalaya and Hindu Kush regions.